mh001/thereweare/coincontrol.md

 genproclimit=1
 daemon=1
 ```
-(Note for future upgrade: with 0.9.1 btc wallet, datadir must be specified in the command line, not in the config file)
+(Note for future upgrade: with 0.9.1 btc wallet, datadir must be specified in the command line, not in the config file.)

-* peerunity-rc is started.
-In the debug window-> Information tab the "On testnet" box is in checked state.
+* After peerunity-rc is started, in the debug window-> Information tab the "On testnet" box is in checked as expected.
 * peerunit-rc successfully syncs with the testnet.
 "D:\bin\peerunity-rc\testnet" subdirectory is created with downloaded block chain.

 ### start coin control